stackrox/stackrox/image/templates/CHANGING_CHARTS.md

 [Small reference implementation](https://github.com/stackrox/stackrox/commit/98cc6bcd16f6d27170ab190d21e0ce8b835132b4) for the simple clusterLabels field.

+## Breaking changes

+Helm values are similar to public APIs or CLI parameters.
+When parameters change they might break CI pipelines or existing scripts.

+* Helm values structure must be always backward compatible
+* Defaults can change when the change is not going to break things
+* Location and names of Helm charts, existing installations can't upgrade without updating to the new Helm chart metadata

 ### Notes / Tips

 - Look at the [README](README.md) to see how to work with the Helm charts